jsartelle/dev-notes/src/site/notes/Food/Cooking notes.md

 # Freezing

+## Ginger

+Store whole ginger root in the freezer, and grate it with a microplane as needed (no need to peel)

 ## Citrus zest

 Always zest citrus, and freeze zest if not using it immediately - keeps up to 3 months